Kirby Company: History

 Starting with the Tradition model, an internal, disposable paper bag was introduced in addition to the cotton cloth bag.
-The disposable paper bag provided a protective barrier against the interior surface of the cloth bag, and offered the convenience of storing the cleaner when finished, and not requiring that the bag be emptied every time.
+The disposable paper bag provided a protective barrier against the interior surface of the cloth bag and offered the convenience of storing the cleaner when finished, and not requiring that the bag be emptied every time.
 With the introduction of the Generation 3 model in 1990, a HEPA certified dirt containment filter bag, labeled as "Micron Magic" which minimizes dust being expelled into the air from the machine.
-Beginning with the Generation 3, all Kirbys are installed with a self-propelled transmission, called "TechDrive Power Assist", which is engaged with a lever at the bottom next to the foot operated power switch.
+Beginning with the Generation 3, all Kirby's are installed with a self-propelled transmission, called "Tech Drive Power Assist", which is engaged with a lever at the bottom next to the foot operated power switch.

 In the 1930s and the 1940s, Kirby started to offer their products in retail environments, and introduced the "R" series.
 They are identical to their "C" series, with differences being the power switch installed on the handle.
 The first model was the R, followed by the 2R, 3R and 4R.
-In 1970, input from Kirby distributors, dealers, management and customers guided Kirby engineers in developing the second generation models, introduced as the Kirby Classic.
+In 1970, input from Kirby distributors, dealers, management and customers guided Kirby engineers in developing the second-generation models, introduced as the Kirby Classic.
 This gave the opportunity to expand its manufacturing facilities outside of Cleveland.
 This coincided with the rising popularity of wall-to-wall custom installed carpet.
-In 1972, after Mr. Kirby had died, Kirby West began operations in Andrews, Texas at 1345 NW 101 Street (also known as North Seminole Highway), which doubled the company's manufacturing capacity.
-The company maintained a presence in Canada, located at 1009 Burns Street East in Whitby, which is no longer staffed, and briefly in the 1920s as Vacuettes, Ltd in the Miller Building at 48 York Street in Toronto.
+In 1972, after Kirby Company founder Jim Kirby's death the previous year (1971), Kirby West began operations in Andrews, Texas at 1345 NW 101 Street (also known as North Seminole Highway), which doubled the company's manufacturing capacity.
+The company maintained a presence in Canada, located at 1009 Burns Street East in Whitby, which is no longer staffed, and briefly in the 1920s as Vacuette's, Ltd in the Miller Building at 48 York Street in Toronto.